davidayu/calpoly-map-app/README.md

 UI prototype (last updated October 25, 2021): https://www.figma.com/file/sQ51YyO4PbaaNVh6xXr76p/Untitled?node-id=1%3A2

 Developer environment setup:
 Install Node.js and run 'npm install -g npm' to install npm on your device.
-Then, run 'npm i'.
 Next, Navigate to https://github.com/davidayu/calpoly-map-app and clone this repo.
-Within the backend folder, add a file titled '.env' with the following lines:
+Navigate to the backend folder using 'cd backend' and run 'npm i'.
+Add a file to your current directory titled '.env' with the following lines:
 'MONGO_USER="<username>"
 MONGO_PWD="<password>"
 MONGO_DB="<database_name>"'.
-Next, navigate to the frontend folder and add another file titled '.env' with the following line:
+Next, navigate to the frontend folder from the backend folder using 'cd ../frontend' and run 'npm i'.
+Add a file to your current directory titled '.env' with the following line:
 'REACT_APP_API_HOST="http://localhost:5000"'.
-Finally from the backend folder, run 'node backend.js' and from a separate terminal, run 'npm run dev'.
-The app will be launched in a browser.
+Navigate to the backend folder using 'cd ../backend' and run 'node backend.js' to run the backend.
+Open up a separate terminal, navigate to the root directory of the repository, navigate to the frontend folder using 'cd frontend', and run 'npm start'.
+The app will be launched in your default browser.

 Class diagram (last updated October 22, 2021): https://drive.google.com/file/d/1SU9oplYUWC5pPwjIznS2CK1LfgTxi-UB/view?usp=sharing